cedar-policy/cedar-examples/cedar-java-partial-evaluation/README.md

 The sample application provides basic policy-set, schema and entities:
 1. Policy Set: `$PROJECTDIR/app/src/main/resources/policies.cedar` - Contains Cedar authorization policies
 2. Schema: `$PROJECTDIR/app/src/main/resources/sampleapp.cedarschema` - Defines the schema for entities and their relationships
 3. Entities: `$PROJECTDIR/app/src/main/resources/entities.json` - JSON representation of entities created programmatically in `cedarjavapoc_partialeval.SampleAuthorizationApp.buildEntities`.
-Note: CedarJava currently does not support loading entities directly from a file.
+Note: CedarJava (at the time of writing) does not support loading entities directly from a file.
 This file is just a reflection of programatically created entities in the sample application.
 If you are modifying entities, make sure to modify `cedarjavapoc_partialeval.SampleAuthorizationApp.buildEntities`

 ### Sample Authorization App
 `SampleAuthorizationApp` provides two public methods (excl. constructor):